NW00594382/TelestraDemoApp/README.md

 2) NSURL Session is used to call API

-3) App is developer using Swift language.
+3) Swift language is used for development.